microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 A decalcification step reduces the density of the sample but inevitably leads to the loss of information on the bone microstructure making the simultaneous assessment of the bone and vessels impossible [@doi:10.1038/s41598-017-13632-5].
 For distinguishing the vasculature from both the metal implants and the mineralized bone tissue, the vasculature has to be instilled with a suitable contrast agent.
 The X-ray absorption characteristics of µAngiofil make it possible to visualize and distinguish between soft tissue, bone tissue, contrast agent-filled vessels as well as metal implants according.
-We imaged an µAngiofil-instilled minipig hemimandibula with a SKYSCAN 2214 (Fig. @fig:6), all relevant parameters are given in the [Supplementary Materials].
-Very briefly, this scan was performed with an X-ray source acceleration voltage of 100 kV and an X-ray source current of 100 µA.
+We imaged an µAngiofil-instilled minipig hemimandibula with a SKYSCAN 2214 (Fig. @fig:6), with an X-ray source acceleration voltage of 100 kV and an X-ray source current of 100 µA.
 The X-rays were filtered by 1 mm of copper prior to incidence onto the sample.
-The sample was rotated over totally 360° with one projection acquired at each 0.18° and 4 projections were averaged.
+Projection images were recorded over a sample rotation of 360°, with one projection acquired at each 0.18° and 4 projections being averaged for noise reduction.
+Each projection image with a size of 2929 x 1944 pixels was exposed for 1080 ms.
-This resulted in an isometric voxel size of 8.0 µm.
+This resulted in an isometric voxel size of 8 µm.

 In the resulting tomographic datasets these regions of interest can easily be distinguished based on to their gray values ranges, as shown in Fig. @fig:6, Panel C.
 Tomographic imaging of such samples and straightforward segmentation of features of interest without cumbersome post-processing (Fig. @fig:6, Panel D) is enabled without requiring a decalcification step.